ten-protocol/ten-whitepaper/appendix.md

 A user application running on a blockchain network which holds data or state, responds to user commands, and may store and manage assets or money.

 **Trusted Execution Environment / TEE**
-Trusted Execution Environment, in this case an environment where contracts may be managed in a deterministic, repeatable and auditable way, based on a set of trust dependencies.
-This design begins with SGX.
+An environment where contracts may be managed in a deterministic, repeatable and auditable way, based on a set of trust dependencies.

 **Trusted computing base / TCB**
  The set of computing technologies that must be working correctly and not be malicious or compromised for a security system to operate.